1T'-MoTe$_2$ as an integrated saturable absorber for photonic machine learning

-We calculate the coupling between the 2D material and optical mode using Finite Difference Time Domain (FDTD).
-A transmission monitor in the waveguide was placed \SI{10}{\um} from a dipole positioned at the center of the waveguide, representing the monolayer exciton \cite{liebermeister2015photonic}, to calculate how much of the emitted light is guided by the waveguide.
-It is important to note that we are examining intralayer carriers, which are oriented within the plane of the guide surface, as depicted in the Figure \ref{fig:fig5}(a).
-Figure \ref{fig:fig5} (b) shows the maximum coupling obtained for the case of the saturable absorber was around \SI{20}{\percent} for the \SI{300}{nm} thick and \SI{900}{nm} wide waveguide.
+We calculate the coupling between the 2D material and the optical mode using Finite Difference Time Domain (FDTD) simulations.
+A transmission monitor was placed \SI{10}{\um} from a dipole positioned at the center of the waveguide, representing the monolayer exciton \cite{liebermeister2015photonic}, to quantify the fraction of emitted light guided by the waveguide.
+It is important to note that we are examining intralayer carriers, oriented within the plane of the waveguide surface, as depicted in Figure \ref{fig:fig5}(a).
+Figure \ref{fig:fig5}(b) shows that the maximum coupling for the saturable absorber reached approximately \SI{20}{\percent} for a waveguide \SI{300}{nm} thick and \SI{900}{nm} wide.